programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 ## Static Visualizations

 Now that we have a sense of where this temporal network data comes from and how it is structured, we can get start to visualize and analyze it.
 First lets load up our network as a static edge list with its associated vertex attributes.
-Download the [static edgelist](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/temporal-network-analysis-with-r/TNAWR_StaticEdgelist.csv) and load it into R using the `read.csv()` call:
+Download the [static edgelist](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/temporal-network-analysis-with-r/TNAWR_StaticEdgelist.csv) and load it into R using the `read.csv()` call.
+Instead of remembering the path to the file, you can open a finder window that will let you visually navigate to the file using the `file.choose()` function:

 ```r
 # Import Static Network Data
 PHStaticEdges <- read.csv(file.choose())
 ```

 Then use the same function to load the [vertex attributes](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/temporal-network-analysis-with-r/TNAWR_VertexAttributes.csv) into R.

 ```r